9 Essential Travel Safety Devices You Need to Pack

 1. Anti-theft purse

-So, skip the stress and pack an anti-theft purse or belt bag!
+So, skip the stress and pack an anti-theft purse with RFID blocking capabilities and also a belt bag!

 Related Reading: The 6 Best Anti-theft Purses for Mexico